-The following collective agreements covering 250 or more employees will expire in 2022:
+The following collective agreements covering 250 or more employees will expire in 2023:

-- the collective agreement between Unifor and BTS (Ontario, Craft) covering approximately 2,990 craft employees will expire on May 6, 2022.
-Negotiations are ongoing. - the collective agreement between Unifor and BTS (Quebec, Craft) covering approximately 1,815 craft employees will expire on May 6, 2022. - the collective agreement between Unifor and Bell Media (CTV Toronto Specialties) covering approximately 575 employees will expire on May 31, 2022. - the collective agreement between Unifor and Bell MTS covering approximately 535 clerical employees will expire on December 19, 2022.
+- the collective agreement between Unifor and Expertech Network Installation Inc. (Craft) covering approximately 700 employees will expire on November 30, 2023. - the collective agreement between Unifor and Bell Media (CTV Agincourt) covering approximately 460 employees will expire on December 31, 2023.